 An advantage of this is that you are allowed to deposit as many times as you want for the purpose of fulfilling the requirements.

 There is no guarantee you won’t deposit more than you withdraw from a bonus!

 This type of deduction is more restrictive.
 If Irish players run out of bonus funds prior to meeting the playthrough requirements, they are not allowed to make additional deposits to complete them and cash out.
 Thus, they will lose all winnings generated by the bonus.

 However, gambling platforms that impose this wagering deduction are not as common.
-No deposit bonuses are a way for Irish players to try out the platform and its requirements with no payment attached.
+Sign up bonuses no deposit are a way for Irish players to try out the platform and its requirements with no payment attached.

 From both real and bonus balances